jakobfrederikson/me/src/pages/posts/post-3.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: "Programming and Life"
+title: "Hobbies and Life"
-pubDate: 06-04-2025
+pubDate: 02-05-2025
-description: "This blog post will be updated with content about my game, Click the Squares."
+description: "How the hell can I continue to enjoy my hobbies when life is in the way?"
 author: "Jakob Frederikson"
 image:
   url: "/src/assets/blog/icons/swords-power.png"
-  alt: "Robot Antennas Icon"
+  alt: "Character holding two swords clashing against each other"
 tags: ["general"]
 ---

 # How do I work and continue my hobby?

-In my first blog post, I said how I was so excited that I had finally found a routine to write code early in the morning before work.
+In my first blog post, I mentioned how I was so excited that I finally found a routine to write code early in the morning before work.
 I also mentioned how my **shift** started at 10:00AM the next morning.

-Things are a bit different now since starting my new role (still with IRD) in December '24.
-I am no longer working at an office which is a ~10-15 minute drive away, instead I'm working in our big Wellington office doing service desk things.
-The drive into Wellington starts from 6:40-6:50AM and takes about 45 minutes, kind of ruining that morning routine I had.
+Things are a bit different now since moving into the service desk in December '24.
+I am no longer working at an office which is a ~10-15 minute drive away, instead, I'm working in our big Wellington office which can vary from a 40-50 minute drive away, kind of ruining that morning routine.
 Of course, it's the same amount of time on the way back after finishing work, which doesn't help.

 I was also feeling the new job stress which really added to me being tired and grumpy.
-It meant when I got home, I really didn't want to jump on the computer again and stare at a screen.
+It meant when I got home, I really didn't want to jump on the computer again and stare at a small screen.
+Instead, I wanted to stare at a big screen trying to find videos on YouTube that I will end up skipping within 2-3 minutes of watchtime.

-Despite this, now a few months in to the new role, I have been managing to find the time and inspiration again to get back into it.
-I recently made a *replica* of an [iPhone calculator for Windows desktop](https://github.com/jakobfrederikson/CalculatorApp) using Avalonia, which was really, REALLY fun to use.
+Despite the excuses, now a few months in to the new role, I have been managing to find the time and inspiration again to get back into building random things.
+I recently made a "*replica*" of an <a href="https://github.com/jakobfrederikson/CalculatorApp" target="_blank">iPhone calculator for Windows desktop</a> using Avalonia, which was really, REALLY fun to use.

-It reminds me of my university days, researching every technology under the sun for a new project and finding one that just clicks with you (that was Qt back then, in my first year of software engineering).
-I have come up with some new ideas after using Avalonia that actually interst me, like a personal budget app and a network health checker.
-I really hope I can write another two blog posts about those projects at some point this year, and I'm hoping Avalonia will work perfectly for them!
+I find the good thing about learning a new technology is that it always seems to spark some passion for a week or two.
+I have now come up with some new ideas after using Avalonia that actually interst me, like a personal budget app and a network health checker.
+The thought of building something that can potentially be useful in my day-to-day life is what interests me much more than a game or 'side-project' at the moment.

+Here's hoping I end up writing a blog post about one of those projects mentioned before by the end of this year.